 Although his friends’ atheism pained him, Sun-myung saw how Marxism gave them a utopian goal, a purpose a historical role to play, a framework to explain everything and a consequent fervor to improve the world that the Christians seemed to lack.
 Aum Deuk-moon, an architecture student at the Waseda technical school recalled that Sun-myung stood up for his communist friends “He told me they were good people.
 He did not try to persuade me against Communism and for Christianity.”

-Mr Nakao was a member in the Japanese UC for ten years.
+Mr Nakao was a member of the Japanese Unification Church for ten years.
 After he left he studied Moon’s speeches in reference to Moon’s time studying in Japan in the early 1940s.
-Moon stated that he had been arrested by the Japanese police several times and taken to a police station at an address which he gave.
+Mr Moon stated that he had been arrested by the Japanese police several times and taken to a police station at an address which he gave.
 Mr Nakao researched that street and found there had never been a police station on that street.
-Mr Nakao researched about the Konron Maru ferry from Japan to Korea, which Moon claimed he was going to travel on, and found the time and date of the sinking of the ship which Mr Moon gave were incorrect.
+Mr Nakao researched about the Konron Maru ferry from Japan to Korea, which Mr Moon claimed he was going to travel on, and found the date and time of the sinking of the ship which Mr Moon gave were incorrect.

 Yamaguchi Hiroshi from his book The Real Face of the Principle Movement – What is the group doing?
 Uncovering its creepy reality.
 (1975) pages 132-139.